wramsdell/TriantaduoWS2811/README.md

 # TriantaduoWS2811
-Triantaduo is a library to drive 32 simultaneous WS28XX streams simultaneously from a Teensy 4.0.
+Triantaduo is a library to drive 32 WS28XX streams simultaneously from a Teensy 4.0.
 The system uses external shift registers along with the FlexIO and DMA resources of the processor to minimize Teensy pin count and processor resource consumption.

 ## Introduction
 When the Teensy 4.0 was released, my first thought was "What would a hobbyist do with all that horsepower?"
 The obvious answer was: flash LEDs.
 With this system you can flash a lot of LEDs, very fast.
 How many and how fast?
 That's a hard question.
 The short answer is 1.065 million WS* LED updates per second, spread across 32 channels.
 Give or take.
 To put that in more practical terms, that's 32 channels of 1000 LEDs per channel at 33 frames per second.
 Or 32 channels of 100 LEDs per channel at 330 frames per second.
 You get the idea.